-The majority of foreign passport holders are required to get one type of visa for Australia before traveling to the country, with the exception of New Zealand citizens.
-The ETA subclass 601 visa is available for citizens of 9 countries online, while citizens of European states can instead apply for the eVisitor (subclass 651) online.
+The majority of foreign passport holders are required to get one type of visa for Australia before travelling to the country, with the exception of New Zealand citizens.
+The ETA subclass 601 visa is available for citizens of 8 countries online, while citizens of European states can instead apply for the eVisitor (subclass 651) online.

-Before applying for ETA, it’s necessary to meet the Australia visa requirements, which involve having a valid passport from an eligible country valid for at least 3 months upon entry to Australia.
+Before requesting the ETA, it is necessary to meet the Australia visa requirements, which involve having a passport from an eligible country valid for at least 3 months upon entry to Australia.

 How does ETA work?

-It’s required to indicate whether the stay is for tourism or business, as well as provide credit/debit card details to pay the visa fee.
-A current email address to which the ETA will be sent upon approval is also required.
+It is required to indicate whether the stay is for tourism or business, as well as providing credit/debit card details to pay the visa fee.
+A current email address to which the ETA will be sent upon approval must also be submitted.

-It’s necessary to meet the Health and Character requirements for Australia before the 601 visa Australia can be approved.
-Those who have served more than 1 year of jail time are not eligible to apply for the ETA visa Australia online but may apply for an Australia visitor visa or another type of visa.
+It is necessary to meet the Health and Character requirements for Australia before a 601 visa for Australia can be approved.
+Those who have served more than 1 year of jail time are not eligible to apply for the ETA visa for Australia online but may apply for an Australia visitor visa or another type of visa.

 What can you do with an ETA?

-The ETA visa Australia is valid for the following purposes:
+The Australian ETA is valid for the following purposes:

 - A holiday in Australia

-- Business purposes ( including attending a conference, trade fair or seminar, as long as the applicant is not paid to attend by organizers)
+- Business purposes ( including attending a conference, trade fair or seminar, as long as the applicant is not paid by the organisers to participate)

-- To study or complete a training course (as long as the studies are not the main reason for traveling to Australia.
+- Studying or completing a training course (as long as the studies are not the main reason for travelling to Australia.
 In such cases a student visa will be required)

-- To participate in volunteer work (paid work is not permitted if traveling with the 601 visa Australia)
+- Participating in volunteer work (paid work is not permitted if on a 601 visa for Australia)

 How long can you stay in Australia with an ETA?

-The ETA visa for Australia permits the holder to stay in Australia for 90 consecutive days (3 months).
-However, it is a multiple-entry visa with a total validity of 12 months for entry to Australia.
+The ETA permits the holder to stay in Australia for 90 consecutive days (3 months.)
+However, it is a multiple-entry visa with a total validity of 12 months for entry INto Australia.

-Travelers can enter and leave Australia various times until the ETA Australia or corresponding passport expires, whichever comes first.
+Travellers can enter and leave Australia various times until the ETA or corresponding passport expires, whichever comes first.

 Eligible countries for ETA

-Countries not eligible for either of the Australia online visa options or those wishing to stay longer in Australia or for other purposes can apply for a Visitor visa for Australia or another visa type from their country’s Australian Embassy or Consulate.
+Countries not eligible for either of the Australia online visa options or those wishing to stay longer or for other purposes in the country can apply for a Visitor visa for Australia or another visa type from their country’s Australian Embassy or Consulate.

 Travel to Australia with an ETA

-After the application is submitted, the Australian ETA will take around a day to be processed, with 90% of applications processed within 24 hours.
+After the application is submitted, the Australian ETA will take up to 2 business days to be approved, with 90% of applications processed within 24 hours.

-The applicant will then be notified via email about the outcome of the ETA application, whether:
+The applicant will then be notified via email about the outcome of their ETA application, whether:

 Before you travel

 If the visa is approved, the applicant will receive the Australian ETA in their inbox, providing the correct email address has been supplied.
-The applicant can then print a copy of the 601 visa Australia to present at border control upon entering the country.
+The petitioner can then print a copy of the 601 visa for Australia to present at border control upon entering the country.

-Before setting off for the airport, it’s essential for travelers to make sure they have the printed copy of ETA, as well as the passport they used to complete the application.
+Before setting off for the airport, it is essential for travellers to make sure they have the printed copy of ETA, as well as the passport they used to complete the application.